thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 http://hello1.drb-hello-operator.apps.RESTOFCLUSTERHOSTNAME/hello
 ```

+# 12. Confirm basic validation is working.
-Note if you set repeat to 10, for example, you will see the validation failure:
+If you set, for example, spec.repeat to 10 in the cr yaml, you will see the validation failure:

 ```
 $ oc create -f deploy/crds/thisisdavidbell.example.com_v1alpha1_hello_cr.yaml